Alipsa/rdatautil/README.md

 my_data <- readRDS("mtcars.rds")
 ```

 This utility allows you to save and read such rsd files in java.
-It relies on the Renjin project for RData functionality.
+It relies on the [Renjin project](https://github.com/bedatadriven/renjin)
+for the heavy lifting.

 ## Usage